CrispStrobe/bluesky-starterpacks-index/README.md

 # Bluesky Starter Pack Tools

 A collection of tools for collecting, processing, and searching Bluesky starter packs.
+These tools help you collect, process, and search through Bluesky's starter packs and their user data.

 ## Prerequisites

 - Node.js (v16 or higher): [Download Node.js](https://nodejs.org/)
-- MongoDB (optional, for database storage): [Download MongoDB](https://www.mongodb.com/try/download/community)
+- MongoDB (required for data storage): [Download MongoDB](https://www.mongodb.com/try/download/community)
 - Git (for cloning the repository)

 ## Installation